University of Dayton: Student-run media

 The University of Dayton has a student newspaper (Flyer News), student-run radio station (WUDR Flyer Radio 99.5/98.1 FM), student-run TV station Flyer Station, and Orpheus Art & Literary Magazine (the oldest student ran organization).

 Greek life

 Fraternities and sororities have been a part of student life at the University of Dayton since 1933, but only formally recognized since 1967.
-In 2015–16, 15 percent of undergraduate men and 22 percent of undergraduate women are members of a fraternity or sorority.
+In 2015–16, 15 percent of undergraduate men and 22 percent of undergraduate women were members of a fraternity or sorority.